IBM/ibm-block-csi-driver/README.md

 ## Installing the driver
-This section describe how to install the CSI driver.
+This section describes how to install the CSI driver.

 ```sh
 ###### Download the driver yml file from github: